- Solar advice hub

 Buying a heat pump and getting it installed typically costs around £12,500, according to the Microgeneration Certification Scheme (MCS), but the government’s Boiler Upgrade Scheme can cut this amount to £5,000.

 If you get an 8.2kWp solar panel system with a 5.2kWh battery – which should ensure most of the electricity you use comes from your solar panels – this would usually cost you around £15,500.
+To learn more, check out our guide to solar panel costs and solar battery costs.

 You’ll also receive the Sunsave Guarantee, which includes 20 years of 24/7 monitoring and maintenance, free battery and inverter replacements, and getting your system insured by Aviva.